5. Local schema checks

 The first column indicates whether each change passed or failed the check.
 The second column indicates the type of change we made, such as TYPE_ADDED or FIELD_ADDED.
 The last column provides a more detailed description of the change, such as what exact type was created and what was added under the type.

 Let's think back to our development process.
-We've done the first step, and we've even improved our flow by adding in a local check.
+We've done the first step, and we've even improved our flow by adding in a local schema check.

 Diagram showing the improved CI workflow.
 See detailed image description below.